MicrosoftDocs/cpp-docs/docs/c-language/generic_selection.md

 {
     printf("Type name: %s\n", TYPE_NAME(42.42));

-    // The following results in a compile error because
+    // The following would result in a compile error because
     // 42.4 is a double, doesn't match anything in the list,
     // and there is no default.
     // _Generic(42.4, int:"integer", char : "character"));